Serious Fraud Office launches investigation into Labour Party donations from 2017

 A trial has been set for the National Party case in September next year.

-Meanwhile, the SFO, which normally gives little away, has previously said its investigation into the New Zealand First Foundation faced challenges because of Covid-19.
+Meanwhile, the SFO, which normally gives little away, has previously said in April its investigation into the New Zealand First Foundation faced challenges because of Covid-19.

 "The SFO's pre-lockdown timetable for the investigation in relation to the New Zealand First Foundation would see us completing the investigation before the September election date," Read earlier said.